 Situated in a busy shopping district that included Bloomingdale’s department store, the 58th Street did good business but rarely enough to fill its 3,163 seats.
 In 1956, RKO did some modernizing to the plans of architect John J, McNamara, and reduced the seating capacity to about 2,000.
 However, that was still too large for that area of Third Avenue, where it had to compete with several new art theatres of 600 seats or less.
 Its operating costs were too high, and the value of its underlying ground was sky-rocketing.

-In 1966, RKO closed the 58th Street Theatre and put a sign on the marquee that said “Go to the RKO 86th Street for the Best in Entertainment”.
+Around 1967, RKO closed the 58th Street Theatre and put a sign on the marquee that said “Go to the RKO 86th Street for the Best in Entertainment”.
 The 58th Street Theatre was sold and demolished for a 39-story luxury building.
 To make up for its loss, RKO built a new twin cinema on 59th Street, which is now also ancient history.